cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

 ### blue/green deployment vs in-place deployment
 A blue/green deployment offers a number of advantages over an in-place deployment:

-- install and test an application in the new replacement environment and <font color=blue> deploy it to production simply by rerouting traffic </font>
+- install and test an application in the new replacement environment and <font color=LightSlateBlue> deploy it to production simply by rerouting traffic </font>

-- the EC2/On-Premises compute platform, <font color=blue> switching back to the most recent version of an application is faster and more reliable </font>
+- the EC2/On-Premises compute platform, <font color=LightSlateBlue> switching back to the most recent version of an application is faster and more reliable </font>
   - traffic can be routed back to the original instances as long as they have not been terminated.
   - With an in-place deployment, versions must be rolled back by redeploying the previous version of the application.